Patbox/mrpack4server/README.md

 # mrpack4server
-mrpack4server is a "server launcher" that allows you to easily load and run any modpack from Modrinth (or just using `.mrpack` format) as a Minecraft Server.
+mrpack4server is a "server launcher" that allows you to easily install and run any modpack from Modrinth (or one that's exported in `.mrpack` format) as a Minecraft Server on local machine or any hosting provider that supports custom jars.
 This tool doesn't require any additional arguments and can work as any other server jar (like vanilla provided one).

 ## Features:
 - For any users, usable standalone, for setup of any modpack by defining a single file.